timescale/docs/timescaledb/how-to-guides/ingest-data.md

 ## Telegraf
 Telegraf collects, processes, aggregates, and writes metrics.
-Telegraf is highly extensible, and has over two hundred plugins for gathering and writing different types of data.
+Telegraf is highly extensible, and has over 200 plugins for gathering and writing different types of data.

 Timescale provides a downloadable Telegraf binary that includes an output